Snoop Dogg: Personal life

 Snoop Dogg married his high school sweetheart, Shante Taylor (née Fuller), on June 14, 1997.
 Shante's brother Jermaine died in 2002 after a standoff with Las Vegas police, during which Snoop Dogg unsuccessfully attempted to reason with him to surrender.
 On May 21, 2004, he filed for divorce from Taylor, citing irreconcilable differences.
 However, the couple renewed vows on January 12, 2008.
 They have three children together: sons Cordé (born August 21, 1994) and Cordell (born February 21, 1997), who quit football to pursue a career as a filmmaker, and daughter Cori (born June 22, 1999).
 Snoop Dogg also has a son from a relationship with Laurie Holmond, Julian Corrie Broadus (born 1998).

 He is the first cousin of AEW professional wrestler Mercedes Moné, as well as the fellow 213 member Nathaniel Hale, known professionally as Nate Dogg, who died of congestive heart failure on March 15, 2011.
 He has also claimed he is a cousin of R&B singers Brandy and Ray J, though Brandy stated she is unsure if they are actually related.
 In 2015, Snoop Dogg became a grandfather, as his eldest son, Cordé Broadus, had a son with his girlfriend, Jessica Kyzer.
 Cordé had another son, who died on September 25, 2019, ten days after birth.
 As of 2025, he has seven grandchildren.

-Snoop Dogg claimed in a 2006 interview with Rolling Stone magazine that unlike other hip hop artists who had superficially adopted the pimp persona, he was an actual professional pimp in 2003 and 2004, saying, "That shit was my natural calling and once I got involved with it, it became fun.
+Snoop Dogg claimed in a 2006 interview with Rolling Stone magazine that unlike other hip-hop artists who had superficially adopted the pimp persona, he was an actual professional pimp in 2003 and 2004, saying, "That shit was my natural calling and once I got involved with it, it became fun.
 It was like shootin' layups for me.
 I was makin' 'em every time".

 On October 24, 2021, Snoop's mother, Beverly Tate, died.

 On August 24, 2023, Boldy James revealed that he is related to Snoop Dogg through word of his family.

 On February 16, 2024, Snoop's brother, Bing Worthington, died at the age of 44.

+On January 31, 2026, Snoop's 10-month-old granddaughter, Codi Dreaux, died.